 We have an enviable record of success.
-In recent years our students have won nearly 80 awards in all of the most prestigious national and international design competitions.
-These include: at least one D&AD pencil every year since 2011; the coveted D&AD Yellow Pencil; two further Yellow Pencil nominations; numerous Best In Year awards with D&AD; two Best In Show awards at D&AD New Blood; Student Designer of the Year at New Designers; the Graphic Design award at New Designers for two years running; numerous ISTD awards; countless YCN awards; and various runners-up/finalists’ places in various illustration competitions such at the Penguin Random House Design awards.
+In recent years our students have won over 100 awards in all of the most prestigious national and international design competitions.
+These include: at least one D&AD pencil every year since 2011; the coveted D&AD Yellow Pencil; Designer of the Year at New Designers; countless other ISTD, YCN and agency awards; and various runners-up/finalists’ places in other competitions such at the Penguin Random House Design contest.

 Clever, original ideas are vital for a successful career working at the top end of the profession and our course is committed to teaching students how to generate brilliant concepts.
 We foster a fun yet demanding atmosphere that encourages our students to think independently, question the world around them and be opinionated.